amansinha/trustworthysearch-demo/README.md

     for this demo, the brokers need to have unique port numbers so that the workers can distinguish between them properly.

-    If you get a “Name resolution failure” error, run `pip3 install -r requirements.txt –-upgrade`
+    If you get a “Name resolution failure” error or other protobuf related errors, run `pip3 install -r requirements.txt –-upgrade`

+    You may need to explcitly upgrade protobuf if the problem persists.

 6. Ctrl-c `worker.py` when the job is complete.
 If you want to kill a job early you should send a KillJob request to the server by running